awslabs/service-workbench-on-aws/scripts/load-test-workspaces/README.md

 ## Prerequisites

 Before performing scalability test with this script, you need to prepare those things:
-- Open a terminal and `cd ./script/load-test-workspaces/`.
+- Open a terminal and `cd ./script/load-test-workspaces/` and install the packages `npm install`.
 - Store a fresh access token to Aws-Galileo-Gateway in the bash variable : `$ export API_TOKEN='<token_value>'`.
 - In a side sheet, take note of the hostname of the Api_Gateway you want to adress.
 You will need it to set your configuration file.
 ___Advice : you can get those information in a few actions by connecting on web browser to your version of Aws-Galileo-Gateway.
 (Open the network tab and you'll find the hostname of the api and your fresh Bearer token in the requests that your web browser sent.)___